What Business Owners Can And Can’t Do: Google Review Policy

 Google Review Policy: 5 Things Businesses Can’t Do

-The main reason for this is that violating Google’s review policies can result in the removal of all your customer reviews or being banned from Google Business altogether.
+Trust us, it’s not something you want to take lightly, as violating Google’s review policies can result in the removal of all your customer reviews or being banned from Google Business altogether.

 1) You Can’t Pay For Fake Google Reviews